andykrause/reproducibleRealEstate/README.md

 2. Download all code files from this repository at: [http://www.github.com/AnonREAuthor/ReproducibleRealEstate](http://www.github.com/AnonREAuthor/ReproducibleRealEstate "Git")
 3. Execute the code using R version 3.1.1 (R Core Team 2015), as decribed below.

 Each step in explained below, including a 'chunk'-by-'chunk' explanation (literate programming) of the code used to prepare and analyze the data.
+The **processOverview.png** file shows a schematic of the data, operations and results of this analysis.

 ### Downloading Data Files